-A lot of musicians don’t know what to do when it comes to promoting themselves.
+A lot of musicians don’t know what to do when it comes to promoting themselves, let alone music branding strategies.
 Sometimes, they don’t even want to promote themselves.
 They believe that promoting yourself is narcissistic and that it has to be phony or inauthentic for it to work.
 Joining Bree Noble to dispel this misconception is Megan Kuhar, a professor of Music Technology, creative brand and tech coach, audio engineer, videographer, social media manager, percussionist, and entrepreneur.
-Megan dives deep into branding, social media content, and all the things you need to be working on in your marketing to help you profit from music.
+Megan dives deep into music branding strategies, social media content, and all the things you need to be working on in your marketing to help you profit from music.

 Watch the episode here: